briandrum/codes.forchagrin.com/_chapters/chapter-1137-retail-business-district.md

 pedestrian oriented retail character of the commercial street frontage; and

-4. _(d)_ To complement the historic and small-scale character of the Municipality’s present residential and business communities.
+4. _(d)_ To complement the historic and small-scale character of the Municipality's present residential and business communities.
 (Ord.
 2019-39.
 Passed 8-13-19.)

 ## 1137.02   Permitted uses